rudolf61/datecomponent/README.md

 All properties have a runtime impact, that is you can change it and you will directly see the consequences.
 The date component returns an iso date, just like input of type date.

+## Not ready for production
+I wouldn't say that this component is ready for production.
+It might still contain errors.
+One error I'm aware off is when you use insertion mode.
+This will not insert the value, but overwrite it.
+This has to be fixed.